Jason Kendall

-Jason Daniel Kendall (born June 26, 1974) is an American former professional baseball catcher.
-He played in Major League Baseball (MLB) from 1996 through 2010 for the Pittsburgh Pirates, Oakland Athletics, Chicago Cubs, Milwaukee Brewers, and Kansas City Royals.
-He is the son of former catcher Fred Kendall, who played in the majors from 1969–1980.
+Jason Daniel Kendall (born June 26, 1974) is an American former professional baseball catcher who played 15 seasons in Major League Baseball (MLB), primarily for the Pittsburgh Pirates.
+He also played for the Oakland Athletics, Chicago Cubs, Milwaukee Brewers and Kansas City Royals.
+He is the son of former catcher Fred Kendall, who played in the majors from 1969 to 1980.